mdn/content/files/en-us/web/api/gpuqueue/copyexternalimagetotexture/index.md

 The **`copyExternalImageToTexture()`** method of the
 {{domxref("GPUQueue")}} interface copies a snapshot taken from a source image, video, or canvas into a given {{domxref("GPUTexture")}}.

-This is a convenience function, which lets the user agent determine most efficient way to copy the data over.
+Using this function allows the user agent to determine the most efficient way to copy the data over for each source type.

 ## Syntax